mrettl/conforce/README.md

 #### Remote Repository

-The (unstable) development version of conforce can be installed from our remote repository.
+The (unstable) development version of ConForce can be installed from our remote repository.

-1. Download and unzip the [conforce repository](https://github.com/mrettl/conforce).
+1. Download and unzip the [ConForce repository](https://github.com/mrettl/conforce).
 2. Open a shell in the unzipped folder where the *setup.py* file is located.
-3. Install conforce by typing the following commands into the shell
+3. Install ConForce by typing the following commands into the shell
    ````shell
    pip install "."
    ````